j3st3r/PowerShell-Scripts/README.md

-These scripts are used to lookup the IoC information fro IP addresses, domains, and hostnames via Alienvault OTX Threat Exchange.
+The following scripts are used to lookup the IoC information via Alienvault OTX Threat Exchange for...
+  IP addresses
+  domain Names
+  Hostnames